topo-gps/ios-manual/en/maps/map_legend.rst

 Map legend
 ==========
-A legend gives an explanation for all symbols on the map.
+A legend gives an explanation for the symbols on the map.

 To view the legend, you have to tap the map copyright button.
-The map copyright button is the button on which it says: ‘Map: ....’ in the bottom left of the map screen.
-Next you have to select the tab ‘Legend’ in the bottom.
+The map copyright button is the button on which it says: ‘Map: ....’ in the bottom left of the map.
+Next you have to select the tab ‘Legend’ in the bottom of the screen that appears.
 You can also view the Legend via :ref:`Menu <ss-menu>` > More by selecting the tab ‘Legend’ in the bottom.

-If you open the Legend of the topographic map of Great Britain you will see the following screen:
+If you open the legend of the topographic map of Great Britain you will see the following screen:

 .. figure:: ../_static/map-legend.png
    :height: 568px